ternesim/ChatService/README.md

 - **Main thread**: This thread is responsible for exchanging messages between clients in a chat room.
 It also checks for server command inputs.
 Currently, only the server stop command is supported.
 All messages exchanged between users are stored in the message repository.

 The server-side application is implemented using the Spring framework.
-Configuration is done using properties files and bean dependency injection.
+Configuration is done using properties files.
+Dependency injection used for bean creation.
 Communication between the server and the client happens using the socket API in JSON format.

 ## Client Side